robcarver17/pysystemtrade/docs/production.md

 Orders are completed when the entire order 'family' (instrument order, child contract orders, and grandchild broker orders) are completely filled (there is an exception, when the completion is called by the end of day process it will also consider unfilled and partially filled orders to be complete, since completing is a pre-cursor to cleaning the stack up completely).

-Completed orders then follow a two step process:
+Completed orders then follow a two-step process:

 - deactivation
 - copy to historical orders database